Please ensure Javascript is enabled for purposes of website accessibility

 The ROI of Proper Virtual Meeting Etiquette

-These enhancements contribute directly to business value in terms of lower meeting costs, better project results, and higher employee engagement.
+These enhancements directly contribute to business value through lower meeting costs, better project outcomes, and higher employee engagement.

 Technology Integration and Virtual Meeting Etiquette

 Virtual etiquette of the future must also consider AI and automation tools to optimize meeting efficiency.
-And knowing how to use these technologies in a professional manner is quickly becoming the new virtual team meeting etiquette.
+And knowing how to use these technologies professionally is quickly becoming the new etiquette for virtual team meetings.

 AI-based meeting assistants can automatically transcribe text, identify action items, and create summaries.
 Yet there is still a need for transparency regarding the role of AI and consideration of participants who may feel uncomfortable if analyzed or recorded in automated ways.

 Think about creating team policies regarding the use of AI tools, regulations around retention of data, and how participants will be asked for their consent.
-This is a great preemptive measure to take to avoid confusion and establish confidence in your virtual meeting space.
+This is a great preemptive measure to avoid confusion and build confidence in your virtual meeting space.

 Virtual Communication for Long-Term Success